 - a tendency to form blood clots (a condition called thrombophilia)

 In most cases, men need to have both low levels of testosterone in their blood and several symptoms of low testosterone to go on therapy.

 It is possible to have low levels and not experience symptoms.
 But if you do not have any key symptoms, especially fatigue and sexual dysfunction, which are the most common, it is not recommended you go on the therapy given the uncertainty about long-term safety.

 Even if your levels are low and you have symptoms, low-t therapy is not always the first course of action.
 If your doctor can identify the source for declining levels—for instance, weight gain or a particular medication—he or she may first address that problem.

 If you and your doctor think testosterone replacement therapy is right for you, there are a variety of delivery methods to consider, as found in the Harvard Special Health Report Men's Health: Fifty and Forward.

 - Skin patch.
 A patch is applied once every 24 hours, in the evening, and releases small amounts of the hormone into the skin.

 - Gels.
 Topical gels are spread daily onto the skin over both upper arms, shoulders, or thighs.
 It is important to wash your hands after applying and to cover the treated area with clothing to prevent exposing others to testosterone.

-- Mouth tablet.
-Tablets are attached to your gum or inner cheek twice a day.
+- Oral therapy.
+Capsules are swallowed or tablets are attached to your gum or inner cheek twice a day.
 Testosterone is then absorbed into the bloodstream.

 - Pellets.
 These are implanted under the skin, usually around the hips or buttocks, and slowly release testosterone.
 They are replaced every three to six months.